Rego Park: Public schools

 All areas in Rego Park are zoned to J.H.S.
 157 Stephen A. Halsey (6–9), in Rego Park, or J.H.S.
 190 Russell Sage (7–9) in Forest Hills.
 Rego Park is not zoned to a high school because all New York City high schools get students by application, though Forest Hills High School is located in nearby Forest Hills.

 Private schools

 Our Lady of the Angelus, a PK–8 private school operated by the Roman Catholic Diocese of Brooklyn, is located in Rego Park.
 Resurrection-Ascension School, another PK–8 private school operated by the Diocese of Brooklyn, is also located in Rego Park.

 Our Saviour Lutheran School, K-8, is on Woodhaven Boulevard and is a ministry of Our Saviour Lutheran Church on 63rd Drive.

 Private institutions include the Rego Park Jewish Center and the Jewish Institute of Queens (also known as the Queens Gymnasia).

+Charter Schools

+Valence College Preperatory Charter school is a 5-8 grade school located in Rego Park.
+Central Queens Academy Charter school I is another school located in Rego Park from grades K-8.